 Mike and I have completed numerous bike paths throughout almost every area of the country.
 We really enjoyed the scenery of this path.
-The Ohio & Erie Towpath trail was unexpectantly one of the best to date!
+The Ohio & Erie Towpath trail was, unexpectedly, one of the best to date!
 I wasn’t expecting too much in terms of scenery considering the location in Ohio, however, I was pleasantly surprised.
 I imagine this path would be beautiful during the fall months, with all the leaving changing color.

 The weather was absolutely perfect – overcast, upper 60s, and drizzling.
-I love biking through cloudy weather as I can skip both the sunblock and sunglasses!
+I love biking on cloudy days as I can skip both the sunblock and sunglasses!
 The cooler, damp weather also leads to less dehydration and dry eyes.
 As an added bonus, the photographs also tend to come out better with the cloudy skies.
 Luckily, we finished the path (about an hour and a half) just in time before a major rainstorm hit the area!
 Light rain is great, however, a huge thunderstorm is not so good!